 Institutional scholarships and aid will be prorated based on the percentage of the semester completed (calculated using the last date of attendance).
 For example, if a student has $5,000 in institutional scholarships for the semester and has completed 25% of the semester based on the last date of attendance, he/she will have earned $1,250 of the original scholarship; the account will be adjusted accordingly.

-For the fall and spring semesters, refunds of tuition charges will be prorated based upon the based upon the percentage of the semester completed, calculated using the last date of attendance.
+For the fall and spring semesters, refunds of tuition charges will be prorated based upon the percentage of the semester completed, calculated using the last date of attendance.
 For example, if a student attends 75% of the semester, Huntingdon College will retain 75% of the tuition charged for the semester and the student will be credited back 25% of the tuition charged.
 For the summer semester, no refund of tuition will be made for dropping or withdrawing from a class after the published add/drop period has passed for the session.

-Refunds of Room and Board will be prorated based upon either the last date you utilized the meal plan or the date the room is vacated, whichever is later.
-The room is considered vacated when all student belongings are removed, and the Residential Life Office has completed a room inspection.
+Refunds of room and board charges will be prorated based upon either the last date you utilized the meal plan or the date the room is vacated, whichever is later.
+The room is considered vacated when all student belongings are removed, and the Office of Residential Communities has completed a room inspection.